Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

   "other" = NA)
 ```

 Now, we need to figure out a way to test if the person listed one of our options in their response.
 We'll use a new function called `grepl()` to test this.
-The name itself is a product of very old programmer speak, but practically it will search through a character vector and give us a `TRUE` or `FALSE` if it finds a match for a pattern we give it.
-Thus, we can run the following on our `pets` column for each of our possible pets.
+The name "grepl" is a product of very old programmer speak, but practically it will search through a character vector and give us a `TRUE` or `FALSE` if it finds a match for the pattern we give it.
+Thus, we can run the following on our `pets` column for each of our possible pets to test if they are included.
 We're going to tell it to ignore case, so that capital and lower case letters don't matter.

 <div class="question">